 Consideration of residual risk by ethnicity after a negative carrier screen is recommended, especially in the case of a positive family history for a specific disorder.

 Interpretation:

-Screening for the presence of pathogenic variants in the CFTR and HEXA genes which are associated with cystic fibrosis and Tay-Sachs disease, respectively, was performed by next generation sequencing and possibly genotyping for select variants on DNA extracted from this patient's sample.
+Screening for the presence of pathogenic variants in the CFTR gene which is associated with cystic fibrosis was performed by next generation sequencing and possibly genotyping for select variants on DNA extracted from this patient's sample.
 No clinically significant variants were detected during this analysis.

 Please note that negative results reduce but do not eliminate the possibility that this individual is a carrier for the disorder(s) tested.
 Please see table of residual risks for specific detection rates and residual risk by ethnicity.
 With individuals of mixed ethnicity, it is recommended to use the highest residual risk estimate.
 Only variants determined to be pathogenic or likely pathogenic are reported in this carrier screening test.

 Comments: